 Are you using the “shoe box” technique when filing receipts and managing expenses?
 If so, you’re certainly not alone, but you’re also not setting yourself up for a smooth tax season.
 If you have a paper receipt for an expense, it’s a good idea to write what it was for on the back, so that you remember when it’s time to add up your expenses.
 It’s also smart to file your receipts by category as you go, so you’re not left with a big job in the spring.

 One great way to organize your business expenses is with a business credit card, which will allow you to cross-check your expenses and keep your personal and business spending separate.
 It may also be simpler for you to organize your expenses electronically, and some business software options help you digitally manage your receipts, import your business credit card transactions and will categorize them automatically for you.
-Wave Accounting, for instance, lets you scan your receipts and turn them into business transactions, so keeping track of everything couldn’t be easier.

 Managing your business taxes can feel like an intimidating process.
 But keeping good records, budgeting with a buffer and approaching your write offs sensibly can help you feel confident and prepared come tax time.